American Indian languages

-What were Chipewyan homes like in the past?
+What were Dene homes like in the past?

-Most Chipewyan people lived in large hide tents called tipis
+Most Dene people lived in large hide tents known as teepees

-(or tepees).
-Chipewyan communities used to move the locations of their villages frequently
+(or tipis).
+Dene communities used to move the locations of their villages frequently

 to follow caribou herds and other food sources.
 Since a tipi was designed to set up and break down quickly,

-Chipewyan communities could migrate easily.
-In winter, when the Chipewyan did less traveling, they sometimes stayed in warmer
+Dene communities could migrate easily.
+In winter, when the Dene did less traveling, they sometimes stayed in warmer

 and more permanent earth lodges, which were made from wooden logs packed with layers of earth.
-Other Chipewyan people lived
+Other Dene people lived

 in teepees year-round, packing snow around the tepee's base to provide extra insulation.